webmin/authentic-theme/README.md

 ####Features
 * Configurable theme options using _Webmin_ UI
 * Favorites feature for any content page
-* Unprecedentedly convenient and complete navigation for both desktop and mobile versions
+* Unprecedentedly convenient and complete navigation menu for both desktop and mobile
 * Autocomplete for quick and effective navigation with ability to execute shell commands [*](https://github.com/qooob/authentic-theme#how-do-i-execute-shell-command-using-search-filed)
 * Hotkeys for quick access control
+* Dynamically updated page title based on current module
 * Security mail notifications
 * Code highlight when editing files manually
 * Extensive list of customizable theme options, with ability to embed user logos, styles and scripts